Meet our team

 Kevin’s distinguished professional background reflects a robust and interdisciplinary intellectual curiosity.
 He has worked as a micro-coder at Thinking Machines, a super computer manufacturer, where he was awarded a patent for using floating-point chip support hardware to route messages between 65,000 processors.
 He was the fifth employee hired at WAIS Inc., one of the first companies to create searchable websites, which was bought by America Online (AOL).
 At AOL, he managed software development for web caching, which, at the time, delivered a majority of residential web pages viewed on the Internet.
 He founded Lifeline Games, a short-lived online computer game company using dial-up modems.
 And he founded and built Catoctin Creek Village, a cohousing subdivision in Northern Virginia.
 (He holds a Class-A Builder’s License).

-Kevin is “seriously into” global politics, war gaming, movies, history, philosophy, technology, comic books, and economics.
-His purpose in life, as he sees it, is to try to learn how everything works.
-Teaching at the Loudoun School allows him to share his love of learning.
-He also gets a tremendous boost from the energy and enthusiasm the students bring to the classroom.
+Kevin is intrigued by global politics, war gaming, movies, history, philosophy, technology, comic books, and economics.
+His goal in life is to try to learn how everything works.
+Teaching at Loudoun School for Advanced Studies allows him to share his love of learning.
+He also gets a tremendous boost from the energy and enthusiasm his students bring to the classroom.
 When a student corrects him, or shows him something he doesn’t know, he’s thrilled.

 Ellen graduated summa cum laude from Stetson University in 2016, earning a Bachelor Degree in Music in Vocal Performance.
 She is an accomplished vocalist in opera, oratorio, musical theatre, and sacred music.
 Upon graduation, Ellen returned to northern Virginia to teach voice and piano lessons at Bach to Rock in Herndon, and eventually became Assistant Director of the site.
 Her favorite part of that job was making connections with the students and their families, while helping them find the right lessons.
 Seeking to expand this experience, Ellen joined the Loudoun School for Advanced Studies team in October of 2018 to provide administrative support to both current and prospective students and their families.
 Ellen is passionate about education and enjoys working with the Loudoun School for Advanced Studies community.